Are you a solo attorney or mediator? Are you living month to month and want to take your business to the next level?

 You CAN get your practice on the map.
 Let's work on it together.

 Join me on Saturday, August 3, 2019 for a full day workshop to craft your website and get it on the map.
 You'll leave with:

 a good bio;

 pride in what you accomplished; and

-relief that future clients can more easily find you.
+relief that clients can find you easily and recognize your awesomeness.

-*Sign up by July 19th to get a free gift; A marketing plan to announce your new website!
+*Sign up by July 25th to get a free gift: A complete marketing plan to announce your new website!